Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Experiments

-{\textbf{Tasks.}} Following SGG works, We evaluated FSSGG on three tasks: 1) \emph{Predicate Classification} (\textbf{PredCls}): Given ground-truth object bboxes and class labels, the model is required to predict the predicate class of pairwise objects.
-2) \emph{Scene Graph Classification} (\textbf{SGCls}): Given ground-truth object bboxes, the model is required to predict both object classes and predicate classes of pairwise objects.
-3) \emph{Scene Graph Detection} (\textbf{SGDet}): Given an image, the model is required to detect object bboxes, and predict object classes and predicate classes of pairwise objects.
+Following the previous work~\cite{li2022zero,dornadula2019visual}, we mainly evaluated FSSGG performance on the task \emph{Predicate Classification} (\textbf{PredCls}): Given the ground-truth object boxes and class labels, models are required to predict the predicate class between pairwise objects.
+For a complete comparison, we also evaluated the performance on task \emph{Scene Graph Classification} (\textbf{SGCls}): Given the ground-truth object boxes, models are required to predict object classes and predicate classes between each pair of objects.